asimmon/Pillar/README.md

 * [ViewModel navigation](#navigation), you won't need to manipulate pages in your view models
 * Design your apps with unit testing in mind with dependency injection
+* Use the built-in IoC container or override it with the IoC container of your choice
-* Flexible, you can use differents patterns: ViewModel first, Messaging, write your own ViewModelLocator that uses the IoC container
+* Flexible, you can use differents patterns: ViewModel first, Messaging, etc.
 * [EventToCommand](#eventtocommandbehavior) behavior and useful converters included
 * Useful views: [ItemsView repeater](#itemsview-with-templateselector-by-type), with optional DataTemplate selector by item type
 * Not intrusive, you can reuse your view models in other projects (WPF for example) with very few modifications